Our Favorite Fast Healthy Meal: Homemade Tomato Soup Recipe with Grilled Cheese

 For the grilled cheese…

-- Your favorite bread, sourdough bread is the healthiest bread you can eat, but you also may like this soaked homemade bread recipe.
+- Your favorite bread-- sourdough bread is the healthiest bread you can eat, but we also sometimes use fermented bread from a local baker that's really good.

 - Pastured butter to spread on the bread